 Angiography as an imaging method uses one of 3 imaging methods with or without using a contrast agent:

-In the most cases, the use of a contrast agent injection is necessary to produce accurate pictures of blood vessels.
+In most cases, the use of a contrast agent injection is necessary to produce accurate pictures of blood vessels.
 Catheter angiography is a minimally invasive technique, used to examine blood vessels in any area of the body.
 With the use of a catheter is possible to combine diagnostics and treatment into one procedure.
 Catheter angiography produces accurate pictures of the blood vessels and may avoid the surgery.

 Your doctor may use the angiography examination to: